EgoCogNav: Cognition-aware Human Egocentric Navigation: Method

 \subsection{EgoCogNav Architecture}

-Our framework is organized into three modules: (1) a perception module that extracts spatio-temporal features from recent video using a pre-trained vision transformer, (2) an action module that encodes past body-frame motion, head rotation and gaze together with goal conditioning, and (3) a cognitive module that outputs cognitive value in the current internal state.
-The perception and action streams are fused into a shared representation, where we then attach parallel temporal decoders for body-frame trajectory and head-motion forecasting, together with a cognition head that predicts uncertainty.
+Our framework is organized into three modules (Fig.~\ref{fig:architecture}): (1)~a perception module that extracts spatio-temporal features from recent video using a pre-trained vision transformer, (2)~an action module that encodes past body-frame motion, head rotation, and gaze together with goal conditioning, and (3)~a cognition module that predicts the current perceived uncertainty $\hat{U}_t$ and uses it to condition decoding via adaptive layer normalization and to augment features with learnable memory modules.
+The perception and action streams are encoded independently with self-attention and then fused through late concatenation into a shared representation from which we forecast body-frame trajectory and head motion, together with a cognition head that estimates perceived uncertainty.

-\textbf{Perception module.} The shared encoder works as he perceptual aspect that processes the past RGB frames.
-Each frame is resized to $224{\times}224$ and passed through a pre-trained vision transformer DINOv2 \cite{caron2021emerging,oquab2023dinov2} to produce a temporal stack of 2D feature maps $\mathbf{F}^{2D}\in\mathbb{R}^{T\times16\times16\times384}$.
-These features are fed directly into the subsequent fusion and temporal forecasting modules.
+\textbf{Perception module.} The perception module processes the past RGB frames.
+Each frame is resized to $224{\times}224$ and passed through a frozen pre-trained DINOv2~\cite{caron2021emerging,oquab2023dinov2} vision transformer.
+We use the per-frame \texttt{CLS} token as a global visual descriptor to produce a temporal stack of video features $\mathbf{F}^{\text{vid}}\in\mathbb{R}^{T_1\times 384}$.
+These features are linearly projected to a shared model dimension $d$ and fed into the subsequent fusion module.